Most probable path of an active Brownian particle: Demonstrations of the most probable path

-Fig.~\ref{Fig:Tp}(a) shows that the numerical values of $r,\phi$, and $m$ for each solution can be used to predict the dynamics of $\theta$ in the phase space.
-Fig.\ref{Fig:sol}(d-f) provides the schematic of the dynamics of $\theta$ in the phase space for sol:I, sol:U, and sol:S, respectively.
-In the case of sol:I, as illustrated in Fig.\ref{Fig:sol}(d), the solution remains at the origin of the phase space, which is a stable fixed point, and corresponds to the situation of the pendulum at the stationary state, i.e., $\theta+\phi=0$ in Fig.~\ref{Fig:PS}(a).
-In the case of sol:U, as illustrated in Fig.\ref{Fig:sol}(e), the solution shows the $n=3$ or $n=4$ ``swing" dynamics and satisfies the final condition after just one cycle.
-Because $\phi=0$, the initial and final conditions are the origin of the horizontal axis, $\theta+\phi$, in the phase space.
-This situation can be compared to a pendulum that is flung at the bottom with a finite velocity and returns after one swing cycle [see Fig.~\ref{Fig:PS}(a)].
-The sol:S in Fig.\ref{Fig:sol}(f) exhibits the ``swing" dynamics with $n=5$.
-Unlike sol:U, $\phi\ne0$ and the initial and final states are displaced from the origin; this is indicated by the green vertical line in Fig.~\ref{Fig:sol}(f).
-The pendulum is flung rightwards with a finite velocity from the point displaced to the right from the bottom, then swings back and forth before returning to the initial point [see also Fig.~\ref{Fig:PS}(a)].
+Fig.~\ref{Fig:Tp}(a) shows that the numerical values of $r,\phi$, and $m$ for each solution can predict the $\theta$ dynamics in the phase space.
+Fig.\ref{Fig:sol}(d)--(f) provide a schematic of the $\theta$ dynamics in the phase space for sol:I, sol:U, and sol:S, respectively.
+In the case of sol:I (Fig.\ref{Fig:sol}(d)), the solution remains at the origin of the phase space, which is a stable fixed point that corresponds to the pendulum at the stationary state condition (i.e., $\theta+\phi=0$ in Fig.~\ref{Fig:PS}(a)).
+In the case of sol:U (Fig.\ref{Fig:sol}(e)), the solution shows the $n=3$ or $n=4$ ``swing" dynamics and satisfies the final condition after a single cycle.
+Accordingly, $\phi=0$; thus, the initial and final conditions are the origin of the horizontal axis, $\theta+\phi$, in the phase space.
+This situation can be compared to a pendulum flung at the bottom with a finite velocity and returns after one swing cycle [Fig.~\ref{Fig:PS}(a)]. sol:S in Fig.\ref{Fig:sol}(f) exhibits the ``swing" dynamics with $n=5$.
+Compared to sol:U, $\phi\ne0$ and the initial and final states are displaced from the origin.
+The green vertical line in Fig.~\ref{Fig:sol}(f) indicates this.
+The pendulum is flung rightwards with a finite velocity from the point displaced to the right from the bottom.
+It then swings back and forth before returning to the initial point [Fig.~\ref{Fig:PS}(a)].

-The extremum conditions for a passive Brownian particle, which is represented by the Langevin equations Eqs.~(\ref{LE-x})-(\ref{LE-th}) with zero propulsion speed, i.e., $U=0$, are $\ddot x=\ddot y=\ddot\theta=0$, yielding only a trivial straight solution like sol:I irrespective of the arbitrary boundary conditions.
-This finding emphasizes that the ABP's mobility results in a nontrivial transition process between two states, such as sol:U and sol:S in Fig.~\ref{Fig:sol}.
+The extremum conditions for a passive Brownian particle, which is represented by the Langevin equations Eqs.~(\ref{LE-x})--(\ref{LE-th}) with zero propulsion speed (i.e., $U=0$) are $\ddot x=\ddot y=\ddot\theta=0$, which yield only a trivial straight solution, such as sol:I, irrespective of the arbitrary boundary conditions.
+This finding emphasizes that the mobility of the ABP causes a nontrivial transition process between two states (e.g., sol:U and sol:S in Fig.~\ref{Fig:sol}).